 Do you want to know what it’s like to have a perpetrator blame shift back on his victim?
 Ask us.
 We’re the ones who sit in courtrooms listening to our former spouses spin lies about us.
 Adding insult to injury, we then find that our spouses have spun those lies for years prior to D-day, preparing for the inevitable.
 And now, decades into this current treatment model, we’re the ones who sometimes even lose our adult children to the lies of our exes, all because we heeded the ill-conceived advice of reconciliation counselors who put our husband’s desire for privacy ahead of our own need for truth and justice.

 What if we changed how we approach this whole thing?
-What if we not only called it what it is – abuse – but actually started treating the partners as abuse victims?
+What if we not only called it what it is – abuse – but actually started treating the partners as abuse and trauma victims?
 What if we started giving women a full set of tools to accurately analyze this storm and make decisions based on ALL the facts, rather than the piecemeal tool kit offered to us by addict-centered treatment programs; a tool kit that has proven so woefully inadequate that we are now standing on the shores watching corpses pile up.

 What if the children could also be treated appropriately and given vital facts.
 Would those children then come into adulthood fully equipped to recognize and avoid disordered persons and abuse rather than repeat the dysfunction, or worse yet, blame their non-offending parent?
 Would we be able to stop the cycle dead in its tracks?
 Would those children find peace and joy in truth rather than pain and confusion in lies?
 Normalizing abuse by calling it “sex addiction” is simply more abuse.

 As it stands, we partners instead are actually being surreptitiously advised to join in the abuse of our own children.
 We are told to blame shift (Mommy is as sick as Daddy or she wouldn’t have married him), minimize (Daddy broke a promise he made to mommy), and even outright lie to our children (Daddy is sleeping in the other room because he snores).
 No wonder these children grow up confused.
 In another 20 years, they and their young families will start washing ashore, too, and I fear greatly what we will see.
-I also fear that some of the blame will be placed at our feet simply because we followed the advice of a very broken system; a system put in place by sex addicts for sex addicts.
+I also fear that some of the blame will be placed at our feet simply because we followed the advice of a broken system; a system put in place by sex addicts for sex addicts.

 It’s time.
 If we don’t change this thing soon, we’re going to be overcome with rotting corpses.
 Something stinks and it’s time to clean it up.